AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/create-site.md

     ![Basic Site Template Zip](assets/create-site/template-basic-zip-file.png)

-    This zip file will be used in the next exercise.
+    This zip file is used in the next exercise.

     >[!NOTE]
     >